fjorwb/Personal-Budget/README.md

 ### Envelopes:

-get all envelopes: GET /env
+- get all envelopes: GET /env
-createEnvelope: POST /env
+- createEnvelope: POST /env
-UpdateEnvelope: PUT /env/:name (envelope name)
+- updateEnvelope: PUT /env/:name (envelope name)
-deleteEnvelope: DELETE /env/:name (envelope name) Transfer an amount from a specific envelope to another one using POST /transfer?from=:id&to=:id&amount=:amount
+- deleteEnvelope: DELETE /env/:name (envelope name)
+- Transfer an amount from a specific envelope to another one using POST /transfer?from=:id&to=:id&amount=:amount

 ### Expenses: